yo-y0/DemoTodo/README.md

 # DemoTodo

-1. sdadsa
+0. Instruction for Running the App:
+   - get the whole project, the script (deploy.sh is responsible for starting up the compose the docker and run it) If you have git bash installed on your machine
+   -- run the following command where the directory of the project is same as the script file -- bash deploy.sh

+   If you dont have it installed: cd the directory/project run the below commands:
+   --docker-compose build
+   --docker-compose up -d

-2. I have uploaded the POSTMAN project for testing purposes:
+1. I have uploaded the POSTMAN project for testing purposes:
    Note: I did not do the Sign in with oauth2 (github,google,facebook), unable to integrate it with this token generation.